SubrosaDG-dev/SubrosaDG/README.md

 1. Use cmake to generate build.ninja and compile with clang using ccache for speedup.

-2. The project uses vcpkg to import third-party libraries, including libconfig, fmt, spdlog, eigen3, openmp (compiler-provided), openmpi, and dbg-macro.
+2. The project uses vcpkg to import third-party libraries, including tomlplusplus, magic-enum, fmt, spdlog, eigen3, openmp (compiler-provided), openmpi and dbg-macro.
 Although vcpkg is integrated into cmake, it is recommended to install the libraries locally first.
 During the project build, the compilation cache will be copied directly.
 Some components depend on each other, and vcpkg will automatically handle these dependencies.

 3. In the project, the import of vcpkg depends on the environment variable VCPKG_ROOT, so you need to define it in the environment variables:
 ```bash